 Is Stratford EMS part of the Fire Department and does it’s Director report to the Fire Chief?

-No, Stratford EMS is independent of the Fire Department with it’s own command structure.
-The Director of EMS reports directly to the Mayor and Town’s CAO just like the Fire Chief and Police Chief.
+No, Stratford EMS is considered a, municipal agency and is independent of the Fire Department with it’s own command structure.
+The Director of EMS reports directly to the Mayor or her/his designee (CAO and/or Public Safety Director) just like the Fire Chief and Police Chief.

 How do I get a copy of a run report?

 Please call (203)385-4060 and we will supply you with the proper documents that will need to be completed in order to receive a copy of the run report.

 Where does SEMS get it’s funding?

 Stratford EMS is an “Enterprise Fund” which means that it operates from funds generated from billing insurance companies.
 SEMS also pays the Town for utilization of services such as HR or Public Works in order to ensure that it’s operations are aligned with the Towns operating guidelines.
 SEMS bills insurance carriers for the services it provides to patients based on rates set forth by the State of Connecticut.
 The insurance carriers pay SEMS and SEMS operates off of that revenue.
 From time to time, SEMS does receive charitable donations from residents, however does not solicit donations by mail.
 Read the EMS Enterprise Fund Ordinance